7Ragnarok7/DEDMAP/README.md

 ### To Do :-
  - ~~[ ] FIX UDP SCANNING~~

- - [x] ADD COLORS TO THE REST OF THE OUTPUT TO PROVIDE EVEN BASED VISUAL RESPONSES.
+ - [x] ADD COLORS TO THE REST OF THE OUTPUT TO PROVIDE EVENT-BASED VISUAL RESPONSES.

  - [x] TEST AND ADD SUPPORT FOR TERMUX